HunterAPI/EpikAPI/README.md

 end)

--- You don't need to pass the prefix; if you do put it, it'll ignore it (the first one only) -- To execute multiple commands you can seperate them with "\", example: ";fly\to johndoe\" EpikAPI.ExecuteCommand("fly")
+-- You don't need to pass the prefix; if you do put it, it'll ignore it (the first one only) -- To execute multiple commands you can seperate them with "\", example: ";fly\to johndoe" EpikAPI.ExecuteCommand("fly")

+EpikAPI.GetPlayerFromInstance(ins) -- This basically checks if ins is a descendant of a player or the player's character

+EpikAPI.LoadAssetWithScripts(id, optional_parent) -- this loads an asset fromt he roblox library with all the scripts inside it executed (default parent is set to CoreGui)
+-- You can use this function to make a dex command like this local Dex = false
+EpikAPI.RegisterCommand("dex", {"explorer"}, function()
+	Dex = (Dex and Dex:Destroy() and nil or nil) or EpikAPI.LoadAssetWithScripts(3567096419) return Dex end)

+-- EpikAPI.Notify it's just like StarterGui:SetCore("SendNotification", {Title = "Hello", Text = "Hi"})
+-- It can also just except a string argument (text field), 2 sring arguments (title field and then text field), and also a 2nd/3rd number argument for duration
+EpikAPI.Notify("text")
+EpikAPI.Notify("text", 10)
+EpikAPI.Notify("title", "text")
+EpikAPI.Notify("title", "text", 3)
+EpikAPI.Notify({
+	Title = "Test",
+	Text = "Test",
+	Button1 = "Test"
+})
 ```

 **Basic Example:**